-A certificate of Appropriateness (CoA) is required for work that will effect the exterior of any property within these Historic Districts in Holland.
-The Historic District Commision (HDC) reviews the applications for a CoA according to the Secretary of HUD Design Guidelines.
+A Certificate of Appropriateness (CoA) is required for work that will effect the exterior of any property within these Historic Districts in Holland.
+The Historic District Commission (HDC) reviews the applications for a CoA according to the Secretary of HUD Design Guidelines.

-The HDC generally meets monthly, generally the first Thursday of each month at 4:00 p.m. in the third floor conference room at City Hall.
+The HDC generally meets monthly, generally the first Tuesday of each month at 5:00 p.m. in the training room or third floor conference room at City Hall.
 Applications for a CoA must be received in the Community & Neighborhood Services Office not less than ten working days prior to the date of the next regularly scheduled meeting.
 There is no fee for this application.
 For further information contact us at 616.355.1330.

 The Certificate of Appropriateness Application is listed below.
 You may download a copy and submit completed application to:

 Karen Padnos, Planner